mafradb/academic-kickstart/content/publication/applications-trial1/index.md

 publication: ""
 publication_short: ""

-abstract: "Previous work finds women are in many settings less competitive than men.
-I examine how women’s relative dislike for competition affects their college application choices.
-I exploit a policy intervention in Hungary which generates exogenous variation in the competitiveness of college admissions.
-I use administrative data on applicants to estimate whether women responded differently than men to the higher competitive pressure after the intervention.
-I find that women select study programs with more competition for admission than men both before and after the intervention.
-After the intervention this difference narrows as women select programs with lower competitive pressure than men."
+abstract: "Previous work finds women are, in many settings, less competitive than men.
+I examine how women’s dislike for competition affects their college application choice by exploiting a (surprise) policy intervention in Hungary which drastically altered the competitiveness of college admissions.
+Using administrative data on applications, from both men and women, pre and post intervention, I find women's choices reveal a strong dislike for heightened competition.
+In this high-stakes setting, I find both men and women adjust by shifting their application choices towards less competitive programs.
+The shift in women's choices was however more than 50% larger than that for comparable men and not driven by differences in risk preferences."

 # Summary.
 An optional shortened abstract.
 summary: ""